Diwali: Lakshmi Pujan, Kali Puja (Day 3)

-The third day is the height of the festival, and coincides with the last day of the dark fortnight of Ashwin or Kartik.
+The third day is the height of the festival and coincides with the last day of the dark fortnight of Ashwin or Kartik.
 This is the day when Hindu, Jain and Sikh temples and homes are aglow with lights, thereby making it the "festival of lights".
-The word Deepawali comes from the Sanskrit word deep, which means an Indian lantern/lamp.
+The word Deepawali comes from the Sanskrit word दीप (dīpa, "light") and आवलि (āvali, "series, line, row"), where dīpa means an Indian lantern or lamp.

 The youngest members in the family visit their elders, such as grandparents and other senior members of the community, on this day.
 Small business owners give gifts or special bonus payments to their employees between Dhanteras and Lakshmi Pujan.
 Shops either do not open or close early on this day allowing employees to enjoy family time.
 Shopkeepers and small operations perform puja rituals in their office premises.
 Unlike some other festivals, the Hindus typically do not fast during the five-day long Diwali including Lakshmi Pujan, rather they feast and share the bounties of the season at their workplaces, community centres, temples, and homes.

-As the evening approaches, celebrants will wear new clothes or their best outfits, teenage girls and women, in particular, wear saris and jewelry.
+As the evening approaches, celebrants will wear new clothes or their best outfits, teenage girls and women, in particular, wear saris and jewellery.
 At dusk, family members gather for the Lakshmi Pujan, although prayers will also be offered to other deities, such as Ganesha, Saraswati, Rama, Lakshmana, Sita, Hanuman, or Kubera.
 The lamps from the puja ceremony are then used to light more earthenware lamps, which are placed in rows along the parapets of temples and houses, while some diyas are set adrift on rivers and streams.
 After the puja, people go outside and celebrate by lighting up patakhe (fireworks) together, and then share a family feast and mithai (sweets, desserts).